How I track token spend and find the waste

-Cache hit ratios, tokens per shipped artifact, the uncommitted-output day diagnostic.
+Cache hit ratio, tokens per shipped artifact, uncommitted-output days.
+Three ratios I run weekly.

-Most operators look at the monthly API bill and either feel comfortable (under their internal threshold) or panic (over it).
-The bill is the wrong signal.
-Two operators with the same bill can be in completely different states — one shipping efficiently, one bleeding.
-The bill doesn’t tell you which.
+For a long time I just looked at the monthly API bill.
+Under my threshold I felt fine.
+Over it I panicked.
+That's the wrong signal.
+Two people with the same bill can be in completely different states.
+One shipping efficiently, one bleeding.
+The bill won't tell you which.

-The useful signals are ratios, not absolutes.
-Cache hit ratio tells you whether your sessions are warm or cold.
-Tokens per shipped artifact tells you whether the spend is producing output.
-Uncommitted-output day count tells you whether briefs are drifting.
+What I actually use now are ratios.
+Cache hit ratio tells me whether my sessions are warm or cold.
+Tokens per shipped artifact tells me whether the spend is producing anything.
+Uncommitted-output day count tells me whether my briefs are drifting.
 None of these show up on the bill.

-Run the three diagnostics weekly.
-They take ten minutes total.
-They’ll catch waste 2-4 weeks before the bill does.
+I run all three weekly.
+Ten minutes.
+They catch waste 2-4 weeks before the bill does.

 Each catches a different waste pattern.
-Skip any of them and you’ll miss the corresponding pattern entirely.
+Skip one and you miss the matching pattern entirely.

 | Metric | Healthy range | What it catches |